hhorak/Fedora-Dockerfiles/mariadb/README.md

 Usage
 ---------------------------------

-For this, we will assume that you are using the `fedora/mariadb` image.
+For this, we will assume that you are using the `centos/mariadb-100-centos7` image.
 If you want to set only the mandatory environment variables and not store the database in a host directory, execute the following command:

 ```
-$ docker run -d --name mysql_database -e MYSQL_USER=user -e MYSQL_PASSWORD=pass -e MYSQL_DATABASE=db -p 3306:3306 fedora/mariadb
+$ docker run -d --name mariadb_database -e MYSQL_USER=user -e MYSQL_PASSWORD=pass -e MYSQL_DATABASE=db -p 3306:3306 centos/mariadb-100-centos7
 ```

-This will create a container named `mysql_database` running MySQL with database `db` and user with credentials `user:pass`.
+This will create a container named `mariadb_database` running MySQL with database `db` and user with credentials `user:pass`.
 Port 3306 will be exposed and mapped to the host.
 If you want your database to be persistent across container executions, also add a `-v /host/db/path:/var/lib/mysql/data` argument.
 This will be the MySQL